 Step 4: Receive the Certificate of Incorporation

-After receiving the new Certificate of Incorporation (COI), the LLP must execute a supplementary LLP agreement to update the LLP Agreement with the new name.
+After the new Certificate of Incorporation arrives, the LLP executes a supplementary LLP agreement to record the new name in the original agreement.
+This supplementary agreement typically covers:

 - Date of execution